ai/evolu-lang/README.md

 Each Evolu program starts with an `EVOLU:` prefix to check, that the file or stream contains a program.

-Like XML, Evolu is just a syntax format.
+Like XML, Evolu Lang is just a syntax format.
 So you need to have business-specific languages and mark, what language is used in this Evolu program.
 So, after the `EVOLU:` prefix, stream must contain language name and a colon.

     <program> ::= "EVOLU:" <language> ":" <rules>